p058/p058.github.io/_posts/2018-01-30-yolo-object-detection.markdown

 ![img_with_final_outputs2]({{site.baseurl}}/images/img_with_final_outputs2.png){:class="img-responsive"}

-We have seen how to go from input image to objects using Yolov2, but we haven't seen what the CNN does & how the CNN is trained.
+We have seen how to go from input image to objects using Yolov2, but we haven't seen the CNN architecture & how the CNN is trained.
 We will go over those in the next post.